GSA/digitalgov.gov/content/resources/intro-accessibility.md

 ### Recommended Resources

 - [WCAG 2.0](https://www.w3.org/TR/WCAG20/) — This outlines the principles, guidelines, testable success criteria, and techniques needed to optimize content.
 - [W3C’s WCAG quick reference guide](https://www.w3.org/WAI/WCAG21/quickref/) — A compliance checklist; it will help you satisfy your Section 508 obligations.
 Be sure to review the white “Understanding” button given in each criteria section for more in-depth information.
 Remember: the success criteria are just the baseline.
 We are encouraged to surpass the values specified; not see them as a ceiling to build to.
 - [W3C’s Web Accessibility Initiative (WAI) perspective videos](https://www.w3.org/WAI/perspective-videos/) — A variety of short videos that give examples of different kinds of disabilities.
 - [Section508.gov](https://www.section508.gov/) — Provides guidance to federal agency staff who play a role in IT accessibility.
 Key topics include program management, procurement, tools & training, and policy compliance.
 - [Accessibility for Teams](https://accessibility.digital.gov/) — A guide to incorporating accessibility into product development teams.
 - [18F Accessibility Guide](https://accessibility.18f.gov/?=dg) — A resource for developing accessible products.
 - [Microsoft’s Inclusive Design Toolkit](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf) (PDF, 22 MB, 32 pages) — An approachable introduction to the history and principles of inclusive design ([their full inclusive design site is also great](https://www.microsoft.com/design/inclusive/)).
 - [U.S. Web Design System](https://designsystem.digital.gov/) — Our design system for the federal government was built with accessibility first.
 - [Eight Principles of Mobile-Friendliness: Accessibility](https://digital.gov/resources/mobile/principles/accessibility/) — Created by the [MobileGov Community of Practice](https://digital.gov/communities/mobile/) to highlight ways we can ensure that our mobile products also meet accessibility standards.
 - [Accessibility Literacy](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nFHykZgRBZ7_bzwfZ526rxm) — A DigitalGov playlist on YouTube
 - [Accessibility How-to](https://www.youtube.com/playlist?list=PLd9b-GuOJ3nH01BSXgJZv6uoCDJMyVvuT) — A second DigitalGov playlist on YouTube
 - [How People with Disabilities Use the Web](https://www.w3.org/WAI/people-use-web/) — An introduction to how people with disabilities, including people with age-related impairments, use the Web.
 It describes assistive technology tools and approaches that people with different kinds of disabilities use to browse the Web (and the barriers they encounter due to poor design).
+- [Web Almanac, Part II, Chapter 9: Accessibility](https://almanac.httparchive.org/en/2019/accessibility) - Covers additional topics, including readability, navigation, and form controls.

-*This introduction to accessibility was based on content created by the Technology Transformation Services (TTS) Accessibility Guild.
-Many thanks to former and current guild co-leads, Nikki Lee (18F) and David Stenger (USAgov), and Jacklynn Pham (18F) and Toni Bonitto (TTS Office of Solutions), for creating and iterating on this!*
+_This introduction to accessibility was based on content created by the Technology Transformation Services (TTS) Accessibility Guild.
+Many thanks to former and current guild co-leads, Nikki Lee (18F) and David Stenger (USAgov), and Jacklynn Pham (18F) and Toni Bonitto (TTS Office of Solutions), for creating and iterating on this!_

 [Subscribe to our weekly newsletter](https://digital.gov/about/subscribe/)—a round-up of innovative work, news, and ideas from people and teams across government.
 It includes a list of the upcoming community events and training aimed at elevating your digital expertise.
 Join DigitalGov's [Communities of Practice](https://digital.gov/communities/) to connect with over 13,000 people across 22 focus areas who learn, share, and collaborate to build solutions to common problems and challenges in government.